naumiaparanji/themeparkmanagement/README.md

     - Submit an 'Out Of Order' status for any ride(s) of your choice
     - Once submitted, check in the Ride Operator Portal to see the trigger take action
     - In the dropdown to log rides, you will only see the rides that are functioning and not the ones that you just submitted as 'Out Of Order'
     - Check back and submit new requests in the Maintenace portal for the same ride(s) with the status 'Operational' and then these rides will resurface in the dropdown in the Ride Operator Portal.
+(Will also work if you set those rides operational and resolve the tickets in the Maintenance Update tab since there are both AFTER UPDATE and AFTER INSERT triggers)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>